 Ancestry reports its numbers on about a quarterly basis.
 Some of the others do not give explicit numbers, but there are estimates knocking around from credible sources.

-Here are what I think are the numbers as of 2020.
-If you’re interested in the sources, I’ve detailed them in a section in this article on MyHeritage (apart from GEDmatch – I’ve grabbed the number from Wikipedia).
+Here are what I think are the numbers as of 2021.
+If you’re interested in the sources, I’ve detailed them in our article on who has the largest DNA database.

 |DNA Testing Company||DNA Database Size|